fommil/fpmortals/manuscript/wip.md

 reason about them, and reuse more code.

 A> The scala compiler will happily allow us to call side-effecting methods from A> unsafe code blocks.
-The [scalafix](https://scalacenter.github.io/scalafix/) linting tool can ban side effecting methods at A> compiletime, unless called from inside a deferred `Monad` like `IO`.
+The [scalafix](https://scalacenter.github.io/scalafix/) linting tool can ban side-effecting methods at A> compiletime, unless called from inside a deferred `Monad` like `IO`.
 The A> `DisableUnless` rule is essential for writing safe FP programs in Scala.